MiRoDS/MiRoDS.github.io/project4.md

 ![Blog Logo](./images/process.png "Blog Logo")

 ## Introduction
 In this project, data from the ongoing "Corona" pandemic is analyzed.
 The SARS-CoV-2 virus has spread around the world in a relatively short time after its first apperance in Wuhan (China) and the caused disease COVID-19 (=coronavirus disease 2019) stresses the healthcare systems in many countries.
-Here, the growth over the time after start of the outbreak in the different countries is visualized and measures are introduced to compare the data.
-Furthermore, it is checked whether there are specifc driving forces for the exponential growths rates and effective measuresare the against.
+Here, the growth over the time after start of the outbreak in the different countries is visualized and measures are introduced to compare the intensities of the outbreaks.
+Furthermore, it is checked whether there are specific driving forces for the exponential growths rates and effective measures against.

 Therefor, two datasets are analyzed that are later on combined to one: